co-operating-systems/PhD/Logic/ACL.md

 }
 ```

-Here a backward reasoner, knowing it wants read access to a given resource says `</gov/work>`, could plugin that value for `?resource` and try out one of the `?agent` identifiers it has available, and then by backward chaining reasoning, see what other values it needs to find to make the rule true. (namely see if the security and resource clearance are in the right relation)
+Here a client wanting access to a resource `</gov/work>` in read access to can plugin that value for `?resource` and try out one of the `?agent` identifiers it has available, and then by backward chaining reasoning, see what other values it needs to find to make the rule true. (namely, see if the security and resource clearance are in the right relation)

 ## Providing a proof